upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 ### TURN

-If the card being played is one of 2-9, turn the robot that many times 90' clockwise.
+If the command card being played is one of 2-9, turn the robot that many times 90' clockwise.

 For example, if the card is a
 * 2, turn the robot 2x90', i.e., to face in the opposite direction